-2. the Location of all tanks, piping, sampling locations, and excavation limits shall be referenced to station and offset distance from mainline or side road survey center line on the tank closure site map.
-The use of a Professional Land Surveyor licensed in the State of Iowa is not required for the development of a tank closure site map.
+The Contractor shall submit a completed Tank Closure Report to the Engineer within 30 calendar days of completion of the tank removal.
+This report shall comply with the requirements of 567 IAC, Chapter 135.
+In addition, the report shall include the location of all tanks, piping, sampling locations, and excavation limits referenced to station and offset distance from mainline or side road survey center line on the tank closure site map.
+The use of a Professional Land Surveyor licensed in the State of lowa is not required for the development of a tank closure site map.